linfocito/termbar/README.md

 To make the process of fitting the sizes to your screen size, there is a `termshim` script, that shows every field represented in its bigger possible lenght, an can be using instead of termbar, as a testbed for the adustments.
 Just start it with `xterm -name termbar -class termbar -e /home/youruser/bin/termshim` to see how your alterations will behave.

-==The instruction in the implementations cited above should be quite useful too and I recommend you to look at them as well.==
+* The instruction in the implementations cited above should be quite useful too and I recommend you to look at them as well.

 ### Afterword
 Your additions, scripts, functions, size configurations, etc, are very welcomed.
 Feel free to send them as issues, pull requests, email or twitter DM.